Dario-Gasquez/swift-coding-style/README.md

 # Swift Coding Style
 ## Description
 Provides a few general coding style suggestions for the Swift language.
-Updated to Swift 3.0.
+Updated for Swift 3.0.

 ## Access Control
 Keep public, private, etc. elements of a type grouped together.
 With higher access elements on top and others at the bottom, i.e. Public first and Private last.